 Traces the development of Europe from its foundations in ancient Greece through the medieval and renaissance periods.
 Major topics will include the political and philosophical contributions of the ancient Greeks, the Roman Republic and Empire, the influences of Christianity, Islam, and Judaism, medieval social and cultural structures, and the Renaissance.
-Prerequisites: Sophomore standing.
+Prerequisite: Sophomore standing or above.